roangelo.net

 Kant, awakened by Hume

-How does Hume wake Kant from his "dogmatic slumbers" (Introduction to Prolegomena to any Future Metaphysics (1783, tr.
-Carus)?
+How does Hume wake Kant from his "dogmatic slumbers"?

 Do I understand this?
 It is not the meaning I invented for Hume's idea.
-To answer my own question: One way would be by proving that causality is a category of perception [an innate concept] rather than of reality itself, thus pushing Kant to seek for other such categories, e.g. space, time, moral imperatives.
-Is that the source of Kant's view of ethics as "categorical imperatives"?
+To answer my own question: One way would be by proving that causality is a category of perception [that experience awakens in the human mind] rather than of sensible reality itself, thus pushing Kant to seek for other such categories, e.g. space, time, and moral imperatives (but about the source of ethics as "categorical imperatives", I don't know).

 Site copyright © September 1998.
 Please send corrections and criticism of this page to Robert Wesley Angelo.
 Last revised: 12 February 2022 : 2022-02-12 (Original version: Spring 2008)